 These clays can be found just about anywhere online and can be mixed just as you would any other clay mask.
+My favorite is an facial clay assortment pack that has most of these clays.
 So what are the four clays that I’m talking about?
 Let’s start the list.

 Just as the name suggests, this clay derives from Morocco.
 It’s mined from deep deposits within the Atlas Mountains, making this a mineral-rich clay.
 It got its name Rhassoul from the Arabic word “Rhassala”, which means washing.
 Like bentonite clay, it is able to purify your skin of toxins, while at the same time offering skin-nourishing benefits.

 This stuff has been used for 14 centuries as a skin detoxifier, conditioner and facial mask.
-What I like about this clay is that it has benefits that makes it superior to other clays.
+What I like about Moroccan Rhassoul Clay is that it has benefits that makes it superior to other clay’s.
 For instance, it has the highest content of magnesium, calcium, silica and potassium — not to mention it’s spectacular absorption abilities.

 According to studies, Moroccan Rhassoul Clay can improve your skin’s elasticity and clarity and unblock pores and remove blackheads.
 Here’s a list of the overall benefits this clay offers:

 - Makes your skin more elastic and firm

 - Removes dead skin layers, making it smoother

 - Removes oil buildup from inside and around comedons

 Second on the list is kaolin clay, which is a white clay that comes from China.
 It is my go-to clay for acne and oily skin.
 You may find it as an ingredient in skincare products and masks.
 Here is a quick look at the benefits it offers: